NewDesignFile/template-directory/CONTRIBUTING.md

 # Contributing

-To suggest a new tool, please create an issue or a pull request for the readme.
+[Submit a new tool here](https://forms.gle/c3ynjWPuh7UK8czo7), or kindly [create an issue](https://github.com/MethodBlack/riseofmachine/issues) or a pull request for the readme.

 ### README pull request guidelines: